 \subsection{Analysis of Learning Representation}

 Previous learning methods directly regress the distortion parameters from a distorted image.
-However, such an implicit and heterogeneous representation confuses the distortion learning of neural networks and causes the insufficient perception of distortion.
+However, such an implicit and heterogeneous representation confuses the distortion learning of neural networks and causes the insufficient distortion perception.
 To bridge the gap between image feature and calibration objective, we present a novel intermediate representation, i.e., ordinal distortion, which displays a learning-friendly attribute for learning models.
 For an intuitive and comprehensive analysis, we compare these two representations from the following three aspects.

-\textbf{Relationship to Distortion Distribution} We first emphasize the relationship between two learning representations and the realistic distortion distribution of a distorted image.
-In detail, we train a learning model to estimate the distortion parameters and the ordinal distortions separately, and the errors of estimated results are built the relationship to the distortion reprojection error.
+\textbf{Relationship to Distortion Distribution:} We first emphasize the relationship between two learning representations and the realistic distortion distribution of a distorted image.
+In detail, we train a learning model to estimate the distortion parameters and the ordinal distortions separately, and the errors of estimated results are built in the relationship to the distortion reprojection error.
 As shown in Fig. \ref{Fig:dl_dp}, we visualize the scatter diagram of two learning representations using 1,000 test distorted images.
 For the distortion parameter, its relationship to the distortion distribution is ambiguous and the similar parameter errors are related to quite different reprojection errors, which indicates that optimizing the parameter error would confuse the learning of neural networks.
-In contrast, the ordinal distortion error displays a very clear positive correlation to the distortion distribution error, and thus the learning model gains intuitive distortion perception and the proposed representation significantly decreases the error of distortion estimation.
+In contrast, the ordinal distortion error displays an evident positive correlation to the distortion distribution error, and thus the learning model gains intuitive distortion perception.
+Therefore, the proposed representation helps to decrease the error of distortion estimation.